Economy chief welcomes prospect of nuclear power in Lincolnshire

 Nuclear power proved more popular than renewable energy like solar and wind at the first Lincolnshire Energy Conference, which brought together leaders and business owners.

-“There have been discussions about a small nuclear reactor on the Humber, which makes total sense as it’s close to water,” he told the Local Democracy Reporting Service.
+He said: “There have been discussions about a small nuclear reactor on the Humber, which makes total sense as it’s close to water.

 “It may be that there are other sites in Lincolnshire that are suitable – I’m not an expert in that.
 But we have a disused gas terminal and other potential sites around the county.